-State "State of Files" on page 92.

-Workflow Coldset Standard, Coldset SISR, Heatset Standard, Heatset SISR.

-Original File Type TIFF, JPEG, JPEG2000, PDF, EPS.

-Priority "Priority" on page 95.

-Creation Time Date and time the file was input to the system.
+State Refer to "Hot Folders Tab" on page 93.
+Workflow Workflow associated with the job.
+Original File Type Tiff, JPEG, BMP, PS, EPS, PDF (PDF if licensed).
+Priority Refer to "Change All Job Priorities" on page 79.
+Time Job Created Date and time the file was input to the system.
 PubName The Publication Name will display when an XML import script includes PubName.
 Operator Host system of the operator who applied any edits to the job.
-The Approve operation must be enabled in the workflow.
+The Approve operation must be enabled in the workflow. ■ Local/Remote Share without Hot Folder Paths

-Saved % Percentage of ink saved.

-NOTE: The described column headers display by default.
-These can be changed by right-clicking on a header and selecting different options.
-Any column header can be clicked.

-Column headers can be click-dragged to another location.

-Details :
+Details